Why Use This

 name: skill-orchestrator

-description: Route commands to appropriate workflows based on task language and status.
+description: Route commands to appropriate workflows based on task type and status.
 Invoke when executing /task, /research, /plan, /implement commands.

 allowed-tools: Read, Glob, Grep, Task